waferbaby/usesthis/posts/miriam.suzanne.markdown

 Mostly [VS Code][visual-studio-code] and [iTerm2][] for coding.
 I've started using [Vivaldi][] as my primary browser, because I like to customize everything – and I didn't like where [Arc][arc.2] was headed.
 But I spend a lot of time in the Mozilla dev tools.
 How are they still the only ones with good flexbox and webfont inspectors?
 I've been using [the Alfred launcher][alfred] for years.
 I know there are more popular options now, but I haven't seen any reason to switch.
 [1Password][], [Bartender][], probably a few other utilities.

-I use Notion Calendar (née Cron) but I'm skeptical.
+I use [Notion Calendar][notion-calendar] (née Cron) but I'm skeptical.
 I want something with a year view.
 I recently switched to [Obsidian][] for organizing my personal life, and that's working well.
 We use [Slack][] at OddBird, and [Coda][] for Grapefruit Lab.
 Files are all on [Dropbox][].
 When I do graphic design, I'm most familiar with [the Adobe suite][creative-suite] – but I'm learning my way around [Figma][].
 This paragraph gives me anxiety.
 Obsidian is the only tool I'm not renting.
 The rest can be ripped away from me, or destroyed by VCs, and I have to start from scratch.
 I hate modern software.

 I run a [Mastodon][] server, using [Masto.host][].
 At OddBird, the tool stack depends on the project.
 But most of my personal sites are built with [Eleventy][], because it's flexible and doesn't generate any output that I didn't ask for.
 I use [Sass][] for the same reasons.
 I don't like when my build tools generate code that I don't understand.
 I'm on my third or fourth iteration of self-built web-based presentation software – now using web components!
 HTML and CSS do what I need in a way that [PowerPoint][] & [Keynote][] will never understand.
 The web is pretty cool.